Ethan Quai-Ward

-Ethan Quai-Ward (born 18 August 1999) is an Australian rugby league footballer who last played for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
+Ethan Quai-Ward (born 18 August 1999) is an Australian rugby league footballer who plays as a for Toulouse Olympique in the Super League.

 Playing career

 2023

 Quai-Ward made his NRL debut in Round 19 against the South Sydney Rabbitohs, scoring one try on debut.
 Quai-Ward left the Canterbury Bulldogs at the end of the season returning to Queensland to join Souths Logan Magpies.

+2026

+On 29 April 2026, it was reported he had signed for Toulouse Olympique in the Super League on a 1½ year deal.